 Source: onedaykorea.com

 The word “DMZ” stands for “Demilitarized Zone.”
-The Korean Demilitarized Zone (DMZ) was made in 1953 and roughly separated the two countries where the Soviet Union and the United States shared power after World War II.
-Along the border between the two countries, there is a buffer zone that is not armed.
+The Korean Demilitarized Zone (DMZ) formed in 1953, marking the division between North and South Korea after the Soviet Union and the United States split control of the peninsula following World War II.
+A buffer zone without weapons now runs along the border between the two countries.

 The Demilitarized Zone has a length of around 250 kilometers (160 miles) and a width of roughly 4 kilometers (2.5 miles).
 The peace deal that stopped the conflict was ratified in 1953.
-However, because a cease-fire was never agreed upon, the parties are still technically engaged in combat after sixty years have passed.
-There are no troops stationed within the Demilitarized Zone (DMZ), even though both sides of the 4-kilometer strip of territory that divides North and South Korea are among the most highly armed in the world (except in the JSA).
+However, since the two sides never signed a peace treaty, they are still technically at war—even after more than sixty years.
+While no troops stand inside the Demilitarized Zone (DMZ) itself, both North and South Korea have heavily armed forces positioned just outside the 4-kilometer-wide strip, except in the Joint Security Area (JSA).

 History of DMZ